wmnsk/go-gtp/v1/README.md

 s5uConn.RelayTo(s1uConn, s5usgwTEID, s1uBearer.OutgoingTEID(), s1uBearer.RemoteAddress())
 ```

 _Note: _package v1 does provide encapsulation/decapsulation and some networking features, but it does not provide routing of the decapsulated packets, nor capturing IP layer and above on the specified interface.
-This is because such kind of operations cannot be done without platform-specific codes, But **netlink support is on its way**; stay tuned!_
+This is because such kind of operations cannot be done without platform-specific codes._

 ## Supported Features